Level/level/README.md

 var level = require('level')

 // 1) Create our database, supply location and options.
-//    This will create or open the underlying LevelDB store. var db = level('./mydb')
+//    This will create or open the underlying store. var db = level('./mydb')

 // 2) Put a key & value